pravendrakushwaha/pravendrakushwaha.github.io/variable.md

 * if we use 'use strict' in our code then we hv to define variable first
 * case senisitive exist
 * we can use non latin words as a var name but not recommondate as good approace

+here is one more variable 'const' which can use for static value. we cant not change value of const variable after define. for the good approach use const variable name like this COLOR_RED COLOR_GREEN.